diogomartino/palworld-ds-gui/README.md

 3. Configure your server
 4. Hit the "Start" button

-The default settings are the official settings.
-You can change them to your liking.
+The default settings mirror the official configurations, but users have the flexibility to customize them according to their preferences.

+[!WARNING]
+Be aware that this software is still in early development and may contain bugs.
+Please report any issues you find.

 ## Development